JiahaoWang96/JiahaoWangCV/content/post/getting-started/index.md

 ---
-title: 《中国疫苗经济学评价指南》专家研讨会举办 (Expert seminar on Evaluation Guide of Vaccine Economics of China was held)
+title: Expert seminar on Evaluation Guide of Vaccine Economics of China was held
 subtitle: ""
 date: 2021-09-17T00:00:00.000Z
-summary: ""
+summary: On September 12, 2021, China Health Development Research Center, Peking University held an expert seminar on The Evaluation Guide of Vaccine Economics in China.
+From Chinese academy of medical sciences, national health committee health development research center, the Chinese center for disease control and prevention, and the centers for disease control and prevention, more than 10 provinces and cities, the bill and Melinda gates foundation, Beijing university, tsinghua university, fudan university, zhejiang university, shandong university, xi 'an jiaotong university, such as more than 20 domestic famous universities and research institutions of more than 100 experts to learn  In this paper, we discussed "Guide to Evaluation of Vaccine Economics in China" edited by Professor Fang Hai of Peking University.
 draft: false
 featured: true
 authors: []